How to Set Up Your Own Audiobookshelf Server for SoundLeaf

 Easypanel

-- Open Container Manager (or Docker if you’re on older DSM)
+- Open Container Manager (Docker on older DSM).

 - Download